 Russell George is the Welsh Conservative Assembly Member for Montgomeryshire and has represented the constituency since 2011.
-Russell is the Shadow Cabinet Secretary for the Economy and Infrastructure, and is also Minister for Mid Wales.
+Russell is the Shadow Cabinet Secretary for Business, the Economy and Infrastructure, and is also Minister for Mid Wales.
 His role as spokesperson for the Welsh Conservative Assembly Group also includes responsibility for Tourism and Sport.
 He also Chairs the National Assembly for Wales' Economy, Infrastructure & Skills Committee and is Chair of the Cross Party Group on Transport.

 Russell was born in Welshpool in 1974 and was brought up and attended school in Montgomeryshire.
 He has a degree in Information and Media Studies from the University of Central England.
 Russell was elected to Powys County Council in 2008 and was a member of the Council’s executive management board between 2008 – 2011.